ksamuk/ksamuk/README.md

 - ⚡ Fun fact: ...
 -->

 I'm an evolutionary biologist who studies the natural world using genomics.
-My current primary research focus is understanding the evolution of recombination rate.
+My current primary research focus is understanding the evolution and diversity of recombination rate.
 I am currently an Assistant Professor in the Department of Evolution, Ecology, and Organismal Biology at the The University of California, Riverside.

 For more info on my research program, visit my lab website https://www.samuklab.com.